 - Home Price: $254,353 median purchase price; $1,078 median monthly rent

-- Crime Rate: Safer than 81% of Florida cities
+- Crime Rate: Safer than 66% of Tampa neighborhoods

 Things to Do in North Hyde Park

 Moving to Tampa?
-With convenient storage facilities throughout the Tampa Bay Area, Extra Space Storage can help with your life transition.
-Find self storage near you!
+With convenient storage facilities throughout the Tampa Bay area, Extra Space Storage can help with your life transition.
+Find affordable storage units in Tampa!